 Q: How long have you been working in the Medical Field?

 A: 20 Years collectively, 15 exclusively in Aesthetic Plastic Surgery.
-I trained in Texas as a Medical Assistant with a focus on front office managment, Phlebotomy, and in-office procedures.
+I trained in Texas as a Medical Assistant with a focus on front office management, Phlebotomy, and in-office procedures.

 Q: When did you make the switch to Aesthetic Plastic Surgery?